 Cat.
 No. 522S, 2 ml Sterile vial and cap, 500 count

 Our 2.0 ml, screw cap with o-ring seal, microcentrifuge vials are made of inert polypropylene and have straight walls with a sharp conical bottom.
-This vial shape is required for the Mini-Beadbeater-1 and recommended for the Mini-Beadbeater-8 and Mini-Beadbeater-96.
-These vials are available sterile or non-sterile.
+This vial shape is required for the Mini-Beadbeater-1 and recommended for the MiniBeadbeater-16, MiniBeadbeater-24 and MiniBeadbeater-96.
+The vials are available sterile or non-sterile.

-For extraction and cell disruption of larger sample volumes which cannot be accommodated in a 2 ml microvials, we also offer 7 ml polypropylene vials.
-These vials include screw caps and, when combined with the appropriate adapter, can be used with the Mini-Beadbeater-8, Mini-Beadbeater-16, or Mini-Beadbeater-96.
+For extraction and cell disruption of larger sample volumes we also offer 7 ml polypropylene vials.
+These vials include screw caps and, when combined with the appropriate adapter, can be used with the Mini-Beadbeater-16, -24, or -96.

 Note: Using our high-energy Minibeadbeater series cell disrupters, current polypropylene microvials (offered by us or anyone else) cannot be used to dry mill tissue or seeds using steel beads.
 The steel beads will crack or punch through the vials.
 No problem exists using zirconia or glass beads for dry milling or steel beads for wet milling.
 If dry milling with steel beads is desired (commonly done at liquid nitrogen temperatures and called cryo-grinding - see example protocol below), use our stainless steel microvials and silicone rubber stoppers or a much tougher 'XXTuff' 2 ml microvial.
 The later is reinforced in critical vial areas and molded with a special, high density polypropylene resin.
 Tests show that it is 10X more resistant to breakage - hence the name 'XXTuff'.